LMunday98/3CB107-Assessment-Ai_CNN/README.md

 ## Installation

-1. Download the Hands dataset from 'https://drive.google.com/open?id=1KcMYcNJgtK1zZvfl_9sTqnyBUTri2aP2' and unzip the folder into the '/project' directory, as shown in the project structure below.
+1. Download the Hands dataset from `https://drive.google.com/open?id=1KcMYcNJgtK1zZvfl_9sTqnyBUTri2aP2` and unzip the folder into the `/project` directory, as shown in the project structure below.

-2. Run the 'create_dataset.ipynb' file to parse the dataset into an 80-20 split between training and validation.
+2. Run the `create_dataset.ipynb` file to parse the dataset into an 80-20 split between training and validation.

-3. Set the 'model_name' and 'hand_type' variables in the 'train_model.ipynb' file and run it.
+3. Set the `model_name` and `hand_type` variables in the `train_model.ipynb` file and run it.

-Any trained models will be saved into the generated '/trained_models' directory.
+Any trained models will be saved into the generated `/trained_models` directory.

 ## Links